 And so here we are today.
 Once again it’s March and once again we’re heading for Disney World.
 This time, Andrew’s high school band is performing.
 We will be there to cheer them on and soak up much-needed sunshine.

 At some point, I will navigate us toward Cosmic Ray’s Starlight Cafe.
-I will try to imagine what that little girl in the blue princess dress and crown is like now, at thirteen.
+I will imagine what that little girl in the blue princess dress and crown is like now, at thirteen.
 I will send up a thank you for breadcrumbs.
 And Lily, a princess with a perfect heart, will look for open spaces to practice her cartwheels.